Myths & Facts

 There was a conspiracy to murder the Bamber family through a link with Nevill Bamber and the Secret Service.

 No, this is not the case.
 Jeremy has never said there was a ‘big conspiracy’.
-Jeremy says that his relatives fabricated evidence and that documents were backdated by police.
+Jeremy says that his relatives fabricated evidence (see the Times Magazine with Jeremy) and that documents were backdated by police.
 This crime is known as ‘conspiracy to pervert the course of justice’.
-Conspiracy theories have no place in this case only solid evidence.
+Conspiracy theories have no place in this case, only solid evidence.
 Claims made by Jeremy are always substantiated by evidence.

 Sheila grew up on a farm where there were a number of guns around the house every day.
 There is absolutely no question that she was familiar with firearms and had been out with shooting parties.
 Just because she knew how to load and fire a gun does not make her a good shot.
-The family were all killed at close range, the furthest shot away was 3 feet, she couldn’t have missed.
+As the family were all killed at close range, the furthest shot away was 3 feet, she couldn’t have missed.
+David Boutflour and Peter Eaton both stated at trial and later in statements that they saw Sheila with a gun.

-This is a very poor argument by the prosecution of course anyone with long fingernails could load and reload and fire a gun.
+This is a very poor argument by the prosecution.
+Of course anyone with long fingernails could load and reload and fire a gun.
+Find out more about how Sheila used the rifle here.

 There was an aircraft dropping its cargo over a field nearby to White House Farm and Jeremy would pick up the drop.

-This is just a load of nonsense, completely unrealistic.
+This is nonsense, completely unrealistic.
 This very idea is just laughable and there is no evidence to suggest otherwise.